shopware/docs/guides/plugins/plugins/administration/add-acl-rules.md

 * How to add admin snippets for your privileges
 * How you can check in your module at any place if the user has the required rights

 Note: ACL Rules in the Administration can be circumnavigated by making direct API calls to your backend.
-Learn how to protect API Routes with ACL here \[PLACEHOLDER-LINK: Adding ACL rules to API Routes\]

 ## Prerequisites